Labour analgesia (epidural, cse)

 How do you manage a unilateral or patchy epidural block in labour?

-A frequent on-call scenario; examiners want a stepwise approach and safety awareness.
+A frequent on-call scenario, examiners want a stepwise approach and safety awareness.

 • Assess: pain location, sensory level bilaterally, motor block, catheter depth/marking, aspiration, pump/line issues, maternal position